chrisalvino/handhistoryconverter/README.md

 5. Commit your changes to your local repository with a comment: `git commit -m "Cleaned up some functions"`
 6. Push changes on that branch back to github with `git push origin myBranchFeatureName`
 7. Go to the project page, `https://github.com/chrisalvino/handhistoryconverter` and make a pull request for the pushed branch.
+    1. Click on `Pull Requests` and then `New Pull Request`
+    2. Select the branch you